 Our faculty and students explore the theoretical, historical, ethical, and cultural dimensions of public discourse, in such areas as gender, media framing, history, religion, metaphor, politics, public policy, technology, and public moral argument.
 In the best tradition of a liberal arts education we sustain a rigorous connection to ancient classical rhetoric and other liberal arts disciplines while combining leading edge research and teaching into contemporary public discourse and new media technologies.
 Our Department offers a comprehensive set of courses that students in many disciplines, including law, history, politics, psychology, anthropology, English, and the sciences find valuable to their specific course of study.

 The department sponsors an active Forensics program for students interested in intercollegiate debate and speaking.
 Work and competition is under the guidance of the Director of Forensics and several forensic assistants.
-In addition, in keeping with our classical tradition, and as part of our commitment to personal and professional intellectual excellence, the department also administers comprehensive examinations to all its students during the last semester of study.

 We invite you to learn more about the Rhetoric and Media Studies department and its academic programs by exploring our web site.
 If you can't find what you need here, please contact us.
 We would be happy to assist you.